epikhighs/2016-platform/README.md

     1. for vendor code (no shim - e.g. moment.js)
         1. loaded in AMD module from es6 module
         1. loaded in AMD module from AMD module
+1. Testing
+    1. Using mocha to run tests
+        1. limitations
+            1. can debug through IDE with mocha config, but startup is slow.
+Can't enable watch with this config
+            1. ONLY pass in *.spec.jsx or *.spec.js files b/c requiring in files that mix in AMD module formats are not supported.
+We would need webpack to create chunks for this.
+                1. As a side effect, in the .spec files, you can not import files that use non ES6 module formats.
+        1. Enhanced with babel-plugin-webpack-alias to be able to use alias'd paths in test specs from webpack.config.js
+            1. using cross-env to support passing the NODE_ENV variable to .babelrc
+        1. mocha.opts
+            1. --require jsdom-global/register to support headless browser support.
+It adds in global vars that is expected of a browser environment.
+            1. --compilers js:babel-core/register to support transpiling .jsx & .js files with babel (https://babeljs.io/docs/usage/require/)

 1. 3rd party vendor libs
     1. loaded 3rd party vendor code that doesn't need to be shimmed via npm/package.json config
     1. needed to use ProvidePlugin to add jQuery, $ and window.jQuery to global scope